anasakhomach/anasakhomach.github.io/_projects/12_project.md

 * **Exceptional Overall Conversion:** By January 2014, the site boasted a 9.24% overall conversion rate, which is 3-4 times the industry average.
 * **Biggest Drop-off Points:** The most significant drop-offs occurred between the landing page and the products page, and from viewing a specific product to adding it to the cart.
-* **Strong Checkout Flow:** The payment and shipping steps of the funnel showed high conversion rates, indicating a trustworthy and efficient checkout process.
+* **Strong Checkout Flow:** The payment and shipping steps had high conversion rates.
+This showed that the checkout process was trustworthy and worked well.

 ### 6. A/B Testing for Landing Page Optimization

-This analysis focused on a critical A/B test conducted between the original homepage and a new landing page (`/lander-1`).
+This analysis focused on an A/B test between the original homepage and a new landing page (`/lander-1`).

 ![Landing Page A/B Test Analysis](/assets/img/fuzzy_factory_report/output_13_0.png)